TomStuart92/CV/README.md

 ### I have experience dealing with clients and external stakeholders

 During my time at the Kessler Group, I not only undertook analysis, but was also involved in the client-facing side of the business.
-I have experience delivering technical content to C-level executives at some of Australia's largest companies, as well as managing relationships at an everyday level.
+I have experience delivering technical content to C-level executives at some of Australia's largest companies, as well as managing relationships on an everyday basis.

 I also managed a private wine-cellar for two years.
 Apart from being an opportunity to drink ridiculously good wine on someone else behalf, gave me an insight into how business work, and the skills that are needed to manage multiple external stakeholders, while keeping customers happy.

 ## Experience